TJAlferes/boilerplate-vue-ui/README.md

-# vue-laravel-example-ui
+# boilerplate-vue-ui
-My preferred setup for Vue and Laravel
+Example setup for Vue and Laravel